theophani/SoundCloud-Shortcode/soundcloud-shortcode/readme.txt

 == Description ==

 The SoundCloud Shortcode plugin allows you to easily integrate a player widget for a track, set or group from SoundCloud into your Wordpress Blog by using a Wordpress shortcode.

-Use it like that in your blog post: `[soundcloud]http://soundcloud.com/LINK_TO_TRACK_SET_OR_GROUP[/soundcloud]` It also supports these optional parameters: width, height and params.
+Use it like that in your blog post: `[soundcloud]http://soundcloud.com/LINK_TO_TRACK_SET_OR_GROUP[/soundcloud]` It also supports these optional parameters: width, height, params and useoembed.

 The "params" parameter will pass the given options on to the player widget.

 Our player accepts the following parameter options:

 * auto_play = (true or false)